Planning and Land Charges - Privacy Notice

 You can put in a request for any of these here.

 The basis for processing your data is statutory.
-The data is necessary to enable the processes and procedures to be carried out.
-Without the data, the Council would be unable to fulfil its regulatory requirement in respect of the preparation of development plans for the area.
+The data are necessary to enable the processes and procedures to be carried out.
+Without the data, the Council would be unable to process applications and searches, and unable to grant a planning permission.

 Profiling and automated decisions